FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe | Business

 Governments across Europe are trying to navigate between avoiding spreading the coronavirus over the Christmas holiday season and allowing people to celebrate with family and friends.

-Here are some measures that will be adopted for year-end festivities by some European countries: GREECE
+Here are some measures that will be adopted for year-end festivities by some European countries: GERMANY

+Health Minister Jens Spahn said on Dec.
+8 that Germany might tighten its restrictions to curb the spread of the pandemic before Christmas.
+The federal government extended its lockdown measures until Jan.
+10 in November, but eased rules over the Christmas holidays.
+Up to 10 people will be allowed to gather, not counting children.
+ITALY

+Swiss-Italian train routes will be halted from Dec.
+10, as the requirements for travel - including measuring passengers' temperatures - exceed the capacity of train personnel, the Italian government and Swiss Federal Railways (SBB)said on Dec.
+8. GREECE

 Restaurants, courts and schools will be closed until Jan.
 7, with a curfew in place from 9 pm to 5am and restrictions of movement between regions to stay in place also until next month, the government said on Dec.
 7. HUNGARY